 - Garden Tool

-Then dump he used coffee grounds into the potting soil mix.
+Then dump the used coffee grounds into the potting soil mix.
 Be sure that it is mixed in well.

 Now pull out the filter from the k-cup.
-This can be tossed into your compost.
+This can also be tossed into your compost.
+Or in your worm compost.

-Now with your finger, make a hole in the center of each up.
+Now with your finger, make a hole in the center of each cup.
 It only needs to be about 1/4 inch deep.

 Using your finger, cover over each hole with the soil from around the hole.